-At Alverton School we use a progressive, systematic synthetic phonics approach to teach children to read and write.
-Daily phonics sessions begin in our nursery where children are taught how to make and differentiate between sounds, as well as the fundamentals of speaking and listening.
+At Alverton School we use the Little Wandle Letters and Sounds Revised phonics programme to teach children to read and write (please see below for a variety of resources to help you support your child at home.)
+Phase 1 phonics sessions begin in our nursery where children are taught how to make and differentiate between sounds, as well as the fundamentals of speaking and listening.
 In the EYFS and KS1 (and through to LKS2 where appropriate) children continue with daily phonics lessons, using the synthetic phonics approach which teaches them the pure sounds that individual and groups of letters make.
-We make use of a range of engaging resources which give pupils opportunities to practise their developing skills.
+We use the Little Wandle Letters and Sounds Revised resources consistently across all key stages.
 Pupils are taught how to blend sounds together for reading and to segment them for spelling, also learning the names of individual letters.

 In the earliest stages of learning to read, children develop their decoding, fluency, prosody and comprehension by reading and re-reading books from our reading scheme, Big Cat Phonics for Little Wandle Letters and Sounds Revised, which fully supports our chosen phonics scheme.
 Books are carefully matched to pupils' current knowledge to enable them to use phonics as the primary strategy to work out new words.

 We have a carefully planned Reading Spine based on the 5 Plagues of the Developing Reader (more information about this below) which includes a range of diverse texts which develop, and challenge, the skills of our Alverton School readers.
 Our Little Library of Everything contains thoughtfully selected, appropriate and engaging texts which cover important issues such as emotional well-being as well as a range of protected characteristics.